Jason Done: Where The Heart Is

 Done appeared as Stephen Snow in the ITV drama series Where The Heart Is, taking over the part in series 3 from William Ash, in 1999.
 Stephen Snow was the son of Peggy Snow (Pam Ferris) and Vic Snow (Tony Haygarth).
 Done portrayed Stephen throughout Series 3, Series 4 and part of Series 5, during which the character left the fictional town of Skelthwaite.

 Waterloo Road

-On 9 March 2006, Done began appearing as English teacher, Tom Clarkson, in the successful BBC One school-based drama series, Waterloo Road.
+On 9 March 2006, Done began appearing as English teacher Tom Clarkson in the successful BBC One school-based drama series Waterloo Road.
 On 10 April 2013, it was announced that Done would be leaving his role as Tom after seven years and eight series.
-Tom left the series in the final episode of the eighth series, on 4 July 2013, in a shock twist which saw Tom fall from the school roof after helping troubled pupil, Kyle Stack (George Sampson), from committing suicide.
+Tom left the series in the final episode of the eighth series, on 4 July 2013, in a shock twist which saw him fall from the school roof after helping troubled pupil Kyle Stack (George Sampson) from committing suicide.
 Done is the second longest serving cast member.

 Theatre

-Done later appeared in a travelling production of Macbeth, which was held at the Royal Exchange Theatre, in Manchester.
+Done later appeared in a travelling production of Macbeth, which was held at the Royal Exchange, Manchester, in Manchester.